winitzki/scall/tutorial/programming_dhall.md

 The intuition behind pointed contrafunctors is that they are able to consume an empty value (of unit type), and we know what result that would give.

-The method analogous to `pure` for contrafunctors is `cpure`.
+Similarly to the method `pure` for pointed functors, pointed contrafunctors have the method we call `cpure`.
-It is a value of type `∀(a : Type) → C a` that describes a consumer that ignores its input data (of an arbitrary type `a`).
+Its type is `∀(a : Type) → C a`.
+This describes a "consumer" that ignores its input data (of an arbitrary type `a`).

-We can define a value `cpure` for an arbitrary pointed contrafunctor like this:
+We can define `cpure` for an arbitrary pointed contrafunctor like this:

 ```dhall
 let cpure : ∀(C : Type → Type) → Contrafunctor C → PointedU C → ∀(a : Type) → C a